davidhuang1550/NestFinder/README.md

 variable names :

-	must be camel case for example:
+	must be camel case and must contain underscore(_) prefix, for example : for example:

-	mapsActivityMap
+	_mapsActivityMap

 Function naming conventions :

-	must contain underscore(_) suffix, for example :
+	must be CamelCase :

 	CreateMap_